The Center for Breast Health

 The Center for Breast Health is host to a network of cancer survivors who share their experiences to support, comfort and inform.
 In a warm, private atmosphere, you can learn more about surgical and non-surgical treatment methods, side effects and coping strategies from those who have successfully faced similar choices and challenges.

 Women undergoing chemotherapy or other breast cancer treatments may understandably be concerned about their appearance.
-The Women’s Place, in the Richard N. Dixon Building on the hospital campus, is proud to offer a boutique that specializes in merchandise for women with cancer.
+Carroll Hospital Center is proud to offer a boutique that specializes in merchandise for women with cancer.
 Wigs, hats, turbans, breast prostheses and mastectomy bras are available by appointment.
 Call 410-871-6161 for more information or to make an appointment.

-Through The Women’s Place, a wide range of therapies are available to complement and enhance your breast cancer treatment program.
+A wide range of therapies are available at Carroll Hospital Center to complement and enhance your breast cancer treatment program.
 Our massage providers are certified in cancer and mastectomy massage to help ease anxiety, manage pain, and improve your well-being.
 Acupuncture, reflexology and reiki services also are available.

 Whether you’re a breast cancer survivor or newly diagnosed, you are not alone.
 The Breast Cancer Support Group meets on the second Tuesday of each month from 7 to 8:30 p.m. in the Outpatient Center Classroom.
 This supportive community offers an informed, sensitive and caring forum for open and frank discussion of breast cancer issues.
 The Breast Cancer: Beginning the Journey Support Group is for newly diagnosed cancer patients within one month of diagnosis.
 Meet with physicians and health navigators in an informal setting to have your questions answered and receive support.
 Open to men and women, the group meets monthly on the second Tuesday of each month from 6 to 7 p.m. in the Outpatient Center Classroom.
 In addition, the American Cancer Society’s free Look Good Feel Better program is offered monthly to help people cope with the appearance-related side effects of cancer treatments.
 Call 410-871-7000 or visit our support groups page for a complete list of programs and support groups.